pikim/grav-plugin-events/README.md

 `'@taxonomy.type'` with param `'event'`.

+### iCalendar file support

+**Events** supports the import of events from one or more *.ics file(s).
+On saving the settings in the admin panel it will create a user defined folder for the events.
+This folder will contain a subfolder for each year with a subfolder and an event.md file for each event.

 ### How it works

 **Events** parses all of your markdown files for `event:` frontmatter and then automagically assigns taxonomies to your events based on whether they repeat through the week and through what intervals.
 This lets you build powerful collections based on the `event_freq:` and `event_repeat:` intervals.
 This lets you create custom displays.
 For example, if you want to build a list of all events that happen on Mondays you can filter on `'@taxonomy.event_repeat':['M']` or pull out your Weekly events by filtering on `'@taxonomy.event_freq':'weekly'`.